 - dash of salt

-- To Bake, preheat oven to 350 degrees.
-Remove plastic wrap and cover with foil.
+- Once the oven has preheated, remove the plastic wrap and cover the baking dish with foil.
 Bake covered for 30 minutes.
-Remove foil and bake for additional 15 minutes.
-Serve warm with glaze and/or additional maple syrup.
+After 30 minutes, remove the foil and bake for an additional 15 minutes or until set.

 - Serve warm with the vanilla glaze and/or additional maple syrup.

 - In a medium mixing bowl, combine milk, salt, and vanilla.
 Add in the powdered sugar and whisk until thin glaze forms.
 Add in more milk 1 teaspoon at a time, if needed to thin it out.
 Serve with the French Toast Casserole.